ahmadbeirkdar/ahmad.github.io/_posts/2021-04-04-enrich-your-computer-science-education-@-ryerson.md

 * Project Ideas (Project based learning) - [click here](https://github.com/tuvtran/project-based-learning)

 Feel free to to DM me on Twitter or Discord if you want to add something or a resource!

+If you also want to add more courses and your experiences please let me know.